At risk workers

 - ask if you are not sure how to safely perform the work

 - follow instructions and work safely

 - report unsafe and unhealthy situations and injuries to your immediate supervisor.

 Your rights at work fact sheet

 We provide a your rights at work fact sheet which explains the basic responsibilities of the worker and the employer.

 We also provide this fact sheet in Arabic, Korean, Hindi, Filipino, Chinese and Malay.

-We have detailed information for workers employed through external labour hire organisations in our Legal obligations area.
+Find information for workers employed through external labour hire organisations in legal obligations.